 How to Make Healthy Sesame Chicken

-Then, place chicken in marinade, cover and set aside for at least half an hour to absorb flavors.
-You can allow is to sit overnight as well.
+Then, place chicken in the marinade, cover, and set aside for at least half an hour to absorb flavors.
+You can allow it to sit overnight as well.

 Heat 1/2 inch of oil in a non-sticking pot until shimmering.